celestiaorg/docs/developers/optimism.md

 You can modify the `da:` section of your `$HOME/optimism/ops-bedrock/docker-compose.yml` for your specific use, similarly to the example below:

-This setup will use `celestia-da`, which is `celestia-node` with a DA server on port 26650.
+This setup will use `celestia-node` with a DA server on port 26658.

 For the `P2P_NETWORK` variable, you'll need to supply the network of choice, either `celestia`, `mocha`, or `arabica`.
 Using `celestia`, the volume path will be just